Cycle Tour The Coast of Northern Ireland

 Character

-Eight or nine days of cycling holiday with accommodation in hotels or B&B's.
-The tour is planned to be ridden with my brother Michael, possibly in 2021.
-Four or five days of cycling are circumvented by two rest days in Belfast and Derry, respectively and these again by two days of transportation.
+Five days of cycling holiday with accommodation in B&B's og airbnb-rooms.
+The tour is planned to be ridden with my brother Michael in 2024.
+The five cycling stages are eclipsed by two rest days in Belfast and Derry, respectively and these again by three days of transportation.
 The journey to and from Belfast will be by air and the trip back from Derry to Belfast by train.
 Bikes will be rented in Belfast.
-Right-hand drive ones, that is ;-) E.g. a Trek Hybrid for 95£ pr. week or a Ridgeback Touring for 115£ a week at Belfast City Bike Tours in Smithfield Market in the city centre.
+Right-hand drive ones, that is ;-) E.g. a Ridgeback Touring at 125£ a week or a Fuji/Ridgeback E-bike at £225 a week at Belfast City Bike Tours in Smithfield Market in the city centre.

 Landscape

 Spectacular coastal landscape along the Causeway coast of outstanding natural beauty as well as in "the nine glens of Antrim".
 Pictursque coastal towns and villages with lovely beaches like Glenariff, Ballycastle and Portrush.
-Highlights will be the northeastern cape of Ireland Torr head, Carrick-a-Rede-rope bridge, Giant's causeway, Bushmill's whiskey distillery the view from Binevinagh mountain as well as some castles (Mussenden temple) and castle ruins (Dunluce castle) with dramatic exposures on the cliff top.
-Ferry trip to Donegal in the Republic of Ireland with accommodation near Inishowen lighthouse.
+Highlights will be the northeastern cape of Ireland Torr head, Carrick-a-Rede-rope bridge, Giant's causeway, Bushmill's whiskey distillery, the view from Binevinagh mountain as well as some castles (Mussenden temple) and castle ruins (Dunluce castle) with dramatic exposures on the cliff top.
+Ferry trip to Donegal in the Republic of Ireland with accommodation at Moville.

 The start will be in the Northern Irish capital of Belfast with its worn-down greatness and uneasy new historic past and the finish in "stroke city" Derry/Londonderry with its perfect city walls and charming location on the banks of the river Foyle.
 The train trip back, at places extremely close to the coast, will be an attraction in itself.